Raphire/Win11Debloat/README.md

 - Disable tips, tricks and suggestions in the start menu and settings, and sync provider ads in windows explorer.
 - Show hidden files, folders and drives.
 - Show file extensions for known file types.
+- Remove all pinned apps from the start menu (Windows 11 update 22H2 or later only)
 - Align taskbar icons to the left.
 (Windows 11 only)
 - Hide or change the search icon/box on the taskbar.
 (Windows 11 only)
 - Hide the taskview button from the taskbar.
 (Windows 11 only)